GithubDenis5/tgTaskManager/README.md

 # tgTaskManager
-TG-Bot для отслеживания задач с напоминаниями
+TG-Bot for tracking tasks with reminders
-## Установка и настройка
+## Installation and configuration
 1. `git clone https://github.com/GithubDenis5/tgTaskManager.git`
-2. настроить подключение к MongpDB и RabbitMQ через _.env_ файлы в каждом сервисе(bot_service, task_service, notification_service), примеры в _.env.template_
+2. configure connection to MongpDB and RabbitMQ via _.env_ files in each service (bot_service, task_service, notification_service), examples in _.env.template_
 3. `docker compose up --build`
-## Основной функционал
+## Main functionality
-- Создание задач с напоминаниями
+- Creating tasks with reminders
-- Изменение названия, описания, даты и времени дедлайна и напоминания
+- Changing the name, description, date and time of the deadline and reminder
-- Получение уведомлений в выбранное время
+- Receiving notifications at the selected time
-- Отслеживание оставшегося срока до дедлайна
+- Tracking the remaining time before the deadline
-- Удаление задачи на конкретную дату
+- Deleting a task on a specific date
-- Сохранение отслеживания отправки уведомлений после перезапуска сервисов
+- Saving tracking of sending notifications after restarting services